Yuba Amoura

 Hi!

 I am analytically minded and love solving complex problems by designing innovative strategies.
-I have a data-driven mindset fostered by years of research and analysis of astrophysical data, modelling different phenomena and the evolution of different properties.
+I have a data-driven mindset fostered by years of research and analysis of astrophysical and financial data, modelling different phenomena and the evolution of different properties.
 I am passionate about translating complex real-world challenges into elegant data-driven solutions.

 My journey has equipped me with a deep understanding of programming, data analysis, and statistics.
 I am proficient in Python and various statistical and visualisation tools, with a strong foundation in data manipulation and simulation techniques.